cloudmesh-community/fa19-516-167/project/cloudmesh-storagelifecycle/README.md

 ## Introduction

+The goal of this project is to build a solution which adds Storage Lifecycle Management service functionality to Cloudmesh.
+This solution will allow users to manage storage lifecyles in multiple cloud service providers.

-Integrate Cloudmesh with cloud service providers' object storage lifecycle management services to effectively manage storage costs throughout their lifecycle.
-This service is intended to be used in conjunction with to the Cloudmesh storage project https://github.com/cloudmesh/cloudmesh-storage
+This service is intended to be used in conjunction with the Cloudmesh storage project https://github.com/cloudmesh/cloudmesh-storage

 Implementation of lifecycle policies will be provided for AWS and GCP in the initial release.

 ## Architecture